Task Vector Bases: A Unified and Scalable Framework for Compressed Task Arithmetic: Improving Efficiency with Bases Arithmetic

-where the empirical loss is computed on the validation data $D_i$.
+2. \textbf{Interpretability of directions.} In task arithmetic, each task dataset $D_i$ corresponds to a specific task vector $\tau_i$, so merging methods often rely on this 1-to-1 correspondence.
+A representative example is Localize-and-Stitch (\textbf{L\&S}) ~\citep{he2024localize}, which trains a binary mask to identify the most relevant parameters for each task by solving where the empirical loss is computed on the validation data $D_i$.
 This method is attractive since the task vectors masked by sparse $S_i$ can be stored at much lower cost than full task vectors, while still enabling accurate model merging.
 Under a PCA basis representation, assume $\mu = 0$, then bases $\mathbf{B} = \mathbf{U}_M\mathbf{S}_M \approx \mathbf{TV}_M$ can be written as the linear combination of input vectors, but $\mathbf{V}_M$ involves negative values.
 This breaks the dataset–vector interpretability: one cannot straightforwardly construct a validation dataset for a PCA basis to learn its mask since negative coefficients would correspond to a nonsensical negative task dataset contribution.
-We defer more examples to \Cref{app:1to1_additonal_examples}.